JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-routing.md

 > Make sure that every string that corresponds to a route starts with the `#` character to keep the data
 > within URL fragments.
-> Otherwise, when the user copies and pastes the URL, the browser will try to access a wrong endpoint instead of passing
+> Otherwise, when users copy and paste the URL, the browser will try to access a wrong endpoint instead of passing
 > the control to your app.
 >
 {style="note"}

-When your URLs have custom formatting, you should add the reverse processing to match a manually entered URL to a destination route.
+If your URLs have custom formatting, you should add the reverse processing to match manually entered URLs to destination routes.
 The code that does the matching needs to run before the `window.bindToNavigation()` call binds `window.location` to the navigation graph: